xFeWo/ConsoleColorLib/README.md

 # ConsoleColorLib

 ## Description
 This Python project defines three classes for easy use of ANSI escape codes to customize terminal output colors and styles.
+This module can be used in any Python project that requires colored and formatted terminal output.

+## Features:
 - **Foreground**: Sets text color.
 - **Background**: Sets background color.
 - **Style**: Enables various text styles such as bold, italic, or underline.

-This module can be used in any Python project that requires colored and formatted terminal output.

 ## Usage
 Here are some examples of usage: